pentaho/pentaho-reporting/designer/datasource-editor-mondrian/README.txt

 This extension module provides the following additional functionality:

- * A datasource-editor-UI-plugin for the Pentaho Analysis datasource.
+ * A datasource-editor-UI-plugin for the Hitachi Vantara Analysis datasource.